 Until 2016, homeowners who install solar, geothermal, or wind systems to generate electricity, or in some cases heat water, are eligible for a tax credit worth 30% of the cost of the system, with no upper dollar limit.
 One can take this credit against the Alternative Minimum Tax (AMT).
 It's also good for purchases made in 2015.
 The credit expires at the end of 2016 with respect to geothermal and wind systems.
 For solar, however, it's available at 30% through December 31, 2019; then goes down to 26% for tax year 2020; then reduces to 22% for tax year 2021; then expires, on December 31, 2021.

 Another tax credit rewards homeowners (of first or second homes) who install a fuel cell system to generate electricity, either in 2015 or 2016.
 They receive a tax credit of 30% of the cost, with no upper limit.
 The credit can be used either for an existing home or one being newly constructed.
 This credit is also due to expire in 2016.

 Tax credits for qualifying energy-efficient home improvements are also available until December 31, 2016 for insulation, heating and air conditioning equipment, heat pumps, water heaters (non-solar), roofing, doors, windows, and skylights, and biomass stoves.
 The credit was worth up to 10% of the cost of the improvements, up to $500.
 It can be used for purchases made in 2015.

 Ordinarily, debt that is forgiven by the lender is counted as income to the person who is no longer required to repay the debt.
-Under the Mortgage Forgiveness Debt Relief Act of 2007, homeowners whose lenders have forgiven their mortgage debt receive a tax break -- the amount of the forgiven debt is not counted as income for tax purposes, up to a $2 million limit.
+Under the Mortgage Forgiveness Debt Relief Act of 2007, homeowners whose lenders have forgiven their mortgage debt received a tax break -- the amount of the forgiven debt was not counted as income for tax purposes, up to a $2 million limit.
 Congress has extended this to the end of 2016.
 And if an agreement to discharge the debt is signed in 2016, the exclusion can be taken in 2017.